t2d/ansible-aptly-role/README.md

 Aptly
 ========

 Aptly is a brilliant software for creating both your own Debian repositories and official repository mirrors with git-like snapshot management.
-This role helps you to install aptly and setup your own repository with nginx as web server.
+This role helps you to install aptly and setup your own repository with nginx or apache2 as web server.

 Notes